autograms/autograms/docs/autograms_concepts/actions.md

 6. prompt setting ("set_prompt","set_user_prompt","append_prompt","append_user_prompt").
 These actions modify  the starting prompt of the model

+Here is a diagram of how instructions are executed, depending on the action.
+<iframe src="/images/autograms_actions.png" max-width="100%" height="550px" width="100%"></iframe>

 ## Prompt Actions

 Prompt actions are nodes that set or modify the starting prompt of the model.
 By default, starting prompts are set in the AgentConfig that is passed to the model, and prompt actions can be used to change this.
 Note that every 'local_function' and 'function' resets the starting prompt inside the function call, so if you'd like to change the starting prompt from the default inside function scopes you will need to use these actions.